 Prerequisites and assumed knowledge

-Assumed knowledge: HSC Chemistry and Biology OR 6 credit points of Junior Biology and 6 credit points of Junior Chemistry
+(HSC Chemistry and HSC Biology) OR (6 credit points of Junior Biology and 6 credit points of Junior Chemistry)

 Study this unit outside a degree